romin771/RomIn---Test-Api-with-Postman/README.md

 <img src="https://github.com/romin771/RomIn---Test-Api-with-Postman/blob/master/readme-assets/R6.png" />

-* Create a test that checks that the status code is `200`.
+* Create a test to checks that the status code is `200`.
 * Create a test to checks that the friend's email is equal to `kiarashghorbani1992@gmail.com`.

 ### Solution